 Don’t believe me?
 Say hello and see for yourself.

 Marketing: 3.0 out of 5.
 We’ve made great strides with marketing features for our creators like the embedded buttons and Podia Editor, but we’re still growing.
+We get extra points for integrating with the major email marketing platforms and endless third-party apps that can up your marketing game, though.

 Fees: 5.0 out of 5.
 I could wax poetic about this score, but it’s pretty simple -- there are no fees or upcharges on our side.
 What you see with your monthly or annual price is what you get.